Skip to content

 However maps have a limitation: they need to provide the same number of elements in the outputs as in the inputs.
 This means that, by design, we can’t filter nil elements from them.

-To illustrate this for you, let’s look at a struct detailing a group of people and cars:
+To illustrate this point, let’s look at a struct detailing a group of people and cars:

 //This is our House Struct.